 is where it all starts.
 It's also where the most critical and costly decisions are made, so it helps to consider all your options with care and experience.

-is a comprehensive design process with construction overview, from project initiation, design, permits, contract documentation, contract administration, construction inspections including after completion.
+is a comprehensive design process that includes a construction overview.
+It starts from project initiation and includes design, permits, contract documentation, contract administration, construction inspections both during and after completion.

 Architect site visit, advocacy

-at your site, to provide on site interactive information and ideas, or to help understand a proposed development nearby.
+can be provided at your site, for interactive information and ideas, or to help understand a proposed development nearby.

-as your architect is to take on the bulk of the work, provide help and advice throughout the process, and make it simple and easy for you.
+as your architect, work with you, take on the bulk of the work, provide help and advice throughout the process, and make it simple and easy for you.

 Over 25 years